qweaa/lattice-lottery-new/docs/guide/start.md

   LotteryGrid,
   LotteryList,
   SlotMachine
-} from 'lattice-lottery-plus'
+} from 'lattice-lottery-new'
-import 'lattice-lottery-plus/lib/lattice-lottery.css'
+import 'lattice-lottery-new/lib/lattice-lottery.css'

 createApp(App).use(LotteryGrid).use(LotteryList).use(SlotMachine).mount('#app')